agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 Second children are known to have slower onset of language development.[^1][^2] They reach their first 50 known words more slowly, but catch up to their older siblings quickly, learning their first 100 words at about the same age.
+The advatange is small though; the average difference between time to first 50 words is only 1 month.

 Theo and Cory do not follow this trend.
 Cory was 3 to 4 months faster then Theo to hit language development milestones in Cantonese, English, and Spanish; he also knew many more animal sounds.
 Spanish was tough for Theo to pick up, as [mentioned in his post][theo_post], because my mother had injured herself and Theo could not visit my parents for a few months.

 Sign is the only area where Theo eventually learned faster than Cory.
 I suspect this is because he needed sign to communicate because he did not have